plandes/util/doc/config.md

 installation.

 This mechanism needs the package metadata information to find the correct module in the install path.
-This is set automatically when using CLI classes such as [OneConfPerActionOptionsCliEnv].
 However, there are additional [setuptools] resources needed, which include:
 * `python-resources` added in `PROJ_MODULES` in the makefile using the `zenbuild` build environment
 * `package_data` in `src/python/setup.py` to include the globs for the